 5 periods per week

 The eighth grade curriculum is a general survey course that traces the history of Africa and Pre-Colombian America from prehistoric times to 1500.
 The themes that will be examined include the influence of geography and cultural diffusion on the development of selected civilizations as well as the causes for the rise and decline of selected civilizations.
-The importance of anthropology, paleo-anthropology and archaeology will also be examined.
+The importance of anthropology and archaeology will also be examined.